 But, because he had no hard copy of the script, he thought it better to halt proceedings there and hand back to Mishal Husain (who was standing in for Andrew Marr).

 One viewer commented that technical issues are becoming a regular occurrence on BBC News and “it’s starting to look like a bunch of first year students are running things”.

 PICTURED: presenter Sophie Raworth appears on-screen unexpectedly as a result of technical problems during the BBC News at Six.
-SUPPLIED BY: The TV Room.
 COPYRIGHT: BBC.